-It is, without doubt, a necessary step in the implementation of Agile to let the customers know about the organizational changes taking place.
+It is, without doubt, a necessary step in implementing Agile to let the customers know about the organizational changes taking place.
 And while the seamless transition is every organization’s dream, there are bound to be some hassles and slip-ups, as the teams adjust not just to a new routine but to a new mindset altogether.
-But more important than forewarning customers about the possible teething problems, is knowing whether customers understand what the implementation of Agile means to them.
+But more important than forewarning customers about the possible teething problems is knowing whether customers understand what the implementation of Agile means to them.

 Do they still expect you to provide work plans and Gantt charts?
 Do they think Agile means a free pass to change the requirements as many times and as often as they wish?
-While Agile is geared towards adapting to changing customer requirements, financial and contractual constraints should be kept in mind and Agile has a very specific way of handling fixed cost contracts with a prioritization or elimination of story points.
-It is important to not just train the employees but also the customers in this process.
+While Agile is geared toward adapting to changing customer requirements, financial and contractual constraints should be kept in mind.
+Agile has a specific way of handling fixed-cost contracts with prioritization or elimination of story points.
+It is important not just to train the employees but also the customers in this process.

 While implementing Agile may be a step forward, it involves a lot of work and emotions and passions run high as people and processes collide.
 Hiring an Agile coach may help you maneuver these challenges but not without an effort from the entire organization, from the executives and senior management to the rookie programmers.
 As with any good harvest, the yield from Agile depends on the efforts that go into implementation.

 While the challenges are vast when it comes to implementing Agile for the first time but a tailored Agile adoption approach can simplify the process.
 Make sure you review the Agile transformation case studies and bring in a qualified Agile coach to guide you through the transformation process.
 Also, taking up the best Agile certifications will boost your learning and prepare you for the upcoming challenges.